nightblade9/turbo/README.md

 - Persistent options with pre-baked settings (volumes, screen shake, invincibility)
 - Save scene with save slots
 - A game loading bar
-- Gamepad support
+- Gamepad and keyboard support
-- Splash screen
+- A splash screen
 - Initialize scenes and pass data to them pre-`_ready` when changing scenes
 - Default one-handed controls (WASD)

-Current project template is for Godot v3.4.4.
+Current project template is for Godot v4.x!

 # Usage

 The intended workflow is to use Turbo to quickly prototype your game, publish to HTML5, market it, and iterate.
 This is why it includes all the fixings to make a "full-fledged" game, including title screen, saving support, etc.

+Look for the `# Implement` comments, and fill in the required functionality (e.g. instantiate a new-game scene in `TitleScene.gd`).

 In general, you want to clone the project, and use that as your starting-point, customizing scenes to your liking.
 You should not plan to upgrade to a newer version of Turbo during your project (it's not easy to do so without overriding and losing your changes).